open-holloway-makers/dehiscent-rpg/README.md

   * Enhancements to current mechanics which improve player experience
   * Test suites and unit tests (there are none!)
   * A better (easier and more portable) way of running the game
+  * This readme needs more jokes

 Certain features are currently in progress and should be finished soon, so don't bother working on them yet- however any suggestions are welcome!
   * Saving and loading
-  * Updates to the class structure of items to allow better composition
+  * Updates to the way items inherit and implement other classes to allow better flexibility

 ##### Adding a new cell ######

 Cells make up the various areas and rooms in Dehiscent and together generate a mosaic-like world which can be explored by the player.
-Think of them like the individual screens in the old handheld Zelda games, that's the general size they should stick to.
+In terms of size, think of them like the individual screens in the old handheld Zelda games.

-To add a new cell, create a class which implements Blank Cell and then override the abstract methods.
+To add a new cell, create a class which implements Blank Cell and then override the abstract methods and add your own logic.
 Then in the main class Dehiscent.java, add your cell and its coordinates to the createMap() function.
-Any coordinates which conflict with those of other contributers will simple be moved appropriately after a discussion with the author.
+Any coordinates which conflict with those of other contributers will simply be moved appropriately after a discussion with the author.

 The world is currently 32 x 32 cells, but can easily grow once it's filled up.

 ##### Workflow #####

-All contributions should generally follow the following version control workflow.
+All contributions should generally follow the version control workflow below.
 This project was originally created to test the workflow to be used on other open source projects, so please offer any feedback you have or problems you encounter!

 1. Fork the repo 'open-holloway-makers/dehiscent-rpg' on GitHub
 2. Clone your fork to create a working copy